MileHacker Logo

 Major Airports & Airlines

 Burlington International Airport (BTV) is Vermont's largest, approximately 1-2 hours from various Green Mountain regions.
-Other alternatives include Albany International Airport (ALB), NY (2-3 hours drive), Manchester-Boston Local Airport (MHT), NH (3-4 hours drive), and Boston Logan International Airport (BOS), MA (4-5 hours drive), which offers the widest range of international connections.
+Other alternatives include Albany International Airport (ALB), NY (2-3 hours drive), Manchester-Boston Local Airport (MHT), NH (3-4 hours drive), and Boston Logan International Airport (BOS), MA (4-A drive of 5 hours), which offers the broadest selection of international connections.

 Flight Information